5 Highly Specific Ways To Come Back From A Sexting Fail | Tinder Swipe Life

 5 Highly Specific Ways To Come Back From A Sexting Fail

 Sexting can be a great form of foreplay.
 Assuming, of course, you already know the sexts will be openly embraced by the recipient, and hopefully reciprocated.
-Whether you’re just starting things out or you’re full-blown commited, a racy text can both open you up to the other person and be a nice build-up for what’s to come.
+Whether you’re just starting things out or you’re full-blown committed, a racy text can both open you up to the other person and be a nice build-up for what’s to come.
 That’s true even when you find yourself in a sexting fail.
 I should know, because I am absolutely terrible at sexting.
-It’s not because shy or prudish — no, my shame stems from the fact that I have zero attention to detail.
+It’s not because I’m shy or prudish — no, my shame stems from the fact that I have zero attention to detail.

 I’m known for multitasking while sexting.
 Often, I’ll start sexting on my way into a meeting, while cooking a meal, or when playing a riveting game of online UNO.
 Unfortunately for me, and fortunately for you, that means I’m well-versed in sexting fails.
 Seriously, I’ve done them all.
 And after repeatedly sitting in a bed of my own humiliation, I’ve evolved from being the world’s worst sexter to a sexting first responder.
 I’m kind of a big deal in the failure community, FYI.